wix-incubator/remote-dom/README.md

 # remote-dom AKA Virtual Virtual DOM

+Run React&ReactDOM / Vue.js inside a WebWorker or Node.js server and render to a remote DOM inside a browser elsewhere.

 ## LocalDOM
 A simple library that applies DOM manipulations it is fed via a channel on specific containers + sends events back